tigrisdata-archive/tigris-starter-java/README.md

 # Note

-We are still in pre-release and so `SNAPSHOT` artifacts are consumed.
+We are still in pre-release and so `SNAPSHOT` artifacts maybe consumed.